Dear EPCDS Parents and Families,

 Middle School (8:45 am arrival- 4:00 pm departure)

-11.On August 5th, we will have a virtual open house.
+12.On August 5th, we will have a virtual open house.
 Each family will have a scheduled time with their child’s homeroom teacher.
 The teacher will offer a virtual tour of the classroom, discuss classroom expectations, ease any student anxieties regarding changes, and provide parents with a small training on GIVE.
-We will email the time slots towards the end of July.
+We will email the time slots.